 Foodie or not, you can’t miss out on the gay dining scene in Jacksonville.
 Find global flavors at gay-friendly restaurants around the city, including award-wining French bistro Orsay, popular lunch spot European Street Café or farm-to-table Black Sheep.
 For additional restaurants in the Jacksonville region frequented by the local LGBTQ+ community, read more from Daily Xtra Travel and Out Coast.

 Entertainment-seekers have endless options in JAX.
-Multilevel clubs Metro and InCahoots, two of the most popular spots in town for the LGBTQ+ community, offer a fusion of cocktail lounges and dance halls.
-Metro has the longest running LGBTQ happy hour in the city and is the largest LGBTQ venue in Florida; InCahoots is Jacksonville’s most award-winning nightclub.
+InCahoots and Park Place Lounge, two of the most popular spots in town for the LGBTQ+ community, offer a fusion of cocktail lounges and dance halls.
+InCahoots is Jacksonville’s most award-winning nightclub; Park Place is more laid back with pool tables, TVs and reasonably priced drinks.
 Hamburger Mary’s Jax is also guaranteed to entertain with live performances, drag shows and late-night eats.

 Multiple local organizations provide support for JAX’s LGBTQ+ community.
 JASMYN and JAX Youth Equality are resources for local LGBTQ+ youth and their families, offering support services like health resources, advocacy and development opportunities.
 The LGBT Resource Center at UNF supports awareness and education, hosting panels and local events.
 Equality Florida represents LGBTQ+ communities throughout Florida, to prevent harassment or discrimination based on sexual orientation or gender identity.